Guardrails & Evaluations

 Basic Configuration:

-• Should Escalate: Toggle whether guardrail failures require SME attention
+- Should Escalate: Toggle whether guardrail failures warrant subsequent SME review

-• When enabled, flags when this guardrail fails, that this user query or request will be logged in Cleanlab Issues as an Unaddressed case for SME review
+- If enabled, then when this guardrail fails, the corresponding user query will be logged/prioritized in Cleanlab Issues as an Unaddressed case for subsequent SME review

 Identifiers: